ThomasDang93/Chat-Messaging-Service/README.md

 # Chat-Messaging-Service
 This is a chat service in Java that enables text communication between users through a command line client.
 This program utilizes apache-activemq-5.15.3 as the network architecture for sending and receiving messages.
 ActiveMQ is a message broker written in Java together with Java Messaging Service API that offers asynchronous communications and can support multiple clients on a server.
 Each client will have its own queue to process incoming messages.
 Each client will also have its own personal SQLite database that stores all transmitting/receiving messagess for users to access.
+In this project scope we will represent two clients as 'TRACY' and 'MACY'.
+Both TRACY and MACY send messages to each other in a Unix Command Line.

 1. To run this program, you will need to download SQLite for database and ActiveMQ for network platform.